The Bloomberg Dollar Spot Index (BBDXY) tracks the performance of a basket of 10 global currencies against the U.S. dollar.

 - The triennial survey of most liquid currencies as reported by the Bank of International Settlements (BIS).

-Currencies pegged to the U.S. dollar are excluded and currencies heavily managed (like Chinese renminbi) have their exposure capped.
+Currencies pegged to the U.S. dollar are excluded and currencies heavily managed (like the Chinese renminbi) have their exposure capped.

 To ensure tradability, currencies with weights of less than 2% are removed.At each annual rebalance, the following steps are taken to select which currencies to include and their weights: